edimate/ACE-data-science-internship-project/README.md

 ## Project Overview

 Welcome to the ACE Data Science Internship team!
 Our project involves working with DHS (Demographic and Health Surveys) raw data to extract, analyze, and visualize key insights.
-This project is part of the ACE Data Science Internship program under the supervision of [Supervisor's Name].
+This project is part of the ACE Data Science Internship program under the supervision of [Mugume Twinamatsiko Atwine].

 ## Team Members